LGBTQ rights in North Korea: Politics and propaganda

-In 2008 and 2011, North Korea opposed both the "joint statements on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations that condemn violence and discrimination against LGBT people.
+In 2008 and 2011, North Korea opposed both the "joint statements on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations that condemn violence and discrimination against LGBTQ people.
 Its precise reasons for doing so remain unclear.

 In his analysis of North Korean domestic propaganda, The Cleanest Race, B. R. Myers, characterized the official attitude towards homosexuality as that of it being a typical "Western" decadence.
 Myers used an extract from a 2000 short story, "Snowstorm in Pyongyang" (평양의 눈보라), to illustrate how, in his view, North Korean perceptions contrast the decadent foreign against upright local behavior.
 The story was published in the North Korean literary magazine Joseon Munhak, and depicts captured crewmen of the USS Pueblo imploring their North Korean captors to allow them to engage in gay sex.

 "Captain, sir, homosexuality is how I fulfill myself as a person.
 Since it does no harm to your esteemed government or esteemed nation, it is unfair for me and Jonathan to be prevented from doing something that is part of our private life."

 [The North Korean soldier responds], "This is the territory of our republic, where people enjoy lives befitting human beings.
 On this soil none of that sort of activity will be tolerated."

 In 2014, after the United Nations Human Rights Council published a report on human rights in North Korea advising a referral to the International Criminal Court, the Korean Central News Agency, the North Korean state-owned news agency and arm of Propaganda and Agitation Department, responded with an article that included homophobic insults against the report's author Michael Kirby, who is openly gay.
 The KCNA's article went on to attack Kirby and gay marriage: